buley/personal/src/content/framing.md

 *Independence meets innovation.*

 **Core Dynamic**
 My independence pushes me to rely on myself, my superiority makes me want to stand out, and my nonconformity ensures I reject traditional paths.
-I am a self-sufficient trailblazer—someone who not only carves my own way but does so with the belief that my way is superior to the conventional.
+I am a self-sufficient trailblazer--someone who not only carves my own way but does so with the belief that my way is superior to the conventional.

 **Strengths**
 - Innovation and norm-challenging